The Hao-Ng isomorphism theorem for reduced crossed products: Preliminaries

-In Arveson's original paper on the subject \cite{arveson1969subalgebras}, a method of constructing the $\rC^*$-envelope of a \emph{unital} operator algebra $\A\subseteq \bB(\H)$ was proposed.
-This method is different from the one used by Hamana, and is more in-line with classical Choquet theory.
-For this, suppose that $\B:=\rC^*(\A)$ is the $\rC^*$-algebra generated by $\A$ in $\bB(\H)$.
-A unital $*$-representation $\pi:\B\rightarrow\bB(\K)$ is said to have the \emph{unique extension property} with respect to $\A$ if there is a unique completely positive map $\psi:\B\rightarrow\bB(\K)$ such that $\psi|_\A = \pi|_\A$.
-This is a non-commutative analogue of having the unique representing measure for a point evaluation be Dirac mass at that point.
-Now, if $\pi:\B\rightarrow \bB(\K)$ has the unique extension property with respect to $\A$ and $\pi|_\A$ is completely isometric, then it is easy to show that $(\pi(\B), \pi|_\A)$ coincides with the $\rC^*$-envelope of $\A$ (see \cite{arveson1969subalgebras}).
-The existence of such $*$-representations was first exhibited by Dritschel and McCullough \cite{dritschel2005boundary}, and has led to the resolution of Arveson's conjecture on sufficiency of boundary representations \cites{arveson2008noncommutative, davidson2015choquet}.
+An important method for constructing the $\rC^*$-envelope of an operator algebra $\A\subseteq \bB(\H)$ is through its universal property with respect to representations with the unique extension property.
+This method is analogous to classical Choquet theory, and is different from Hamana's original method for proving the existence of the C*-envelope.
+For this, suppose that $\B:=\rC^*(\A)$ is the $\rC^*$-algebra generated by $\A$ in some completely isometric embedding of $\A$ in $\bB(\H)$.
+A $*$-representation $\pi:\B\rightarrow\bB(\K)$ is said to have the \emph{unique extension property} with respect to $\A$ if there is a unique completely positive completely contractive map $\psi:\B\rightarrow\bB(\K)$ such that $\psi|_\A = \pi|_\A$.
+Now, if $\pi:\B\rightarrow \bB(\K)$ has the unique extension property with respect to $\A$ and $\pi|_\A$ is completely isometric, then it is easy to show that $(\pi(\B), \pi|_\A)$ coincides with the $\rC^*$-envelope of $\A$ (see \cite[Subsection 2.2]{dor2018full}).
+The existence of such $*$-representations in the unital setting was first exhibited by Dritschel and McCullough \cite{dritschel2005boundary}, but straightforward arguments as in \cite[Subsection 2.2]{dor2018full} show that this carries over to the possibly non-unital setting.

-Throughout this paper, we shall consider non-unital operator algebras.
-However, in practice, our operator algebras will possess a self-adjoint contractive approximate unit.
-The $\rC^*$-envelope of a non-unital operator algebra is also known to exist and behave similarly to the one in the unital setting.
-Given a non-unital operator algebra $\A$, we let $\A^\sim := \A \oplus \mathbb{C}I_{\H}$ denote the one-point unitization of $\A$.
-By a theorem of Meyer \cite{meyer2001adjoining}, $\A^\sim$ is uniquely determined up to a unital completely isometric isomorphism of $\A \subseteq \bB(\H)$.
-Furthermore, if $(\rC^*_e(\A^\sim), \varepsilon)$ is the $\rC^*$-envelope of $\A^\sim$, the $\rC^*$-envelope of $\A$ may be identified with the $\rC^*$-algebra generated by $\varepsilon(\A)$ \cite[Proposition 4.3.5]{blecher2004operator} inside $\rC^*_e(\A^\sim)$.
-For further details on the unique extension property of representations of non-unital operator algebras, we refer the reader to \cite[Section 2.2]{dor2018full}.